webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 +    // Get the current texture from the canvas context
 +    const canvasTexture = context.getCurrentTexture();
 +
++    // If the multisample texture doesn't exist or
++    // is the wrong size then make a new one.
 +    if (!multisampleTexture ||
 +        multisampleTexture.width !== canvasTexture.width ||
 +        multisampleTexture.height !== canvasTexture.height) {